-The following tables and discussion relate to the compensation paid to or earned by our executive officers who were serving as executive officers of Ironwood on the last day of fiscal year 2017.
-Mark G. Currie, Ph.D., currently serves as Senior Vice President, Chief Scientific Officer and President of R&D of Ironwood and will serve as our President, fulfilling the duties of our principal executive officer until such time as we hire a chief executive officer.
-William Huyett was hired as Chief Operating Officer of Ironwood effective December 15, 2017, and will serve as our Chief Financial Officer.
-Dr. Currie and Mr. Huyett are referred to collectively in this information statement as our "named executive officers."
+The following tables and discussion relate to the compensation paid to or earned by Peter M. Hecht, Ph.D., who currently serves as Chief Executive Officer of Ironwood and will serve as our Chief Executive Officer, and our two most highly compensated executive officers (other than Dr. Hecht) who were serving as executive officers of Ironwood on the last day of fiscal year 2018.
+They are Mark G. Currie, Ph.D., who currently serves as Senior Vice President, Chief Scientific Officer and President of R&D of Ironwood and will serve as our President, and William Huyett who currently serves as Chief Operating Officer of Ironwood and will serve as our Chief Financial Officer.
+Dr. Hecht, Dr. Currie and Mr. Huyett are referred to collectively in this information statement as our "named executive officers."

 Prior to the separation, the compensation of our named executive officers for their service to Ironwood was designed and determined by Ironwood and the Ironwood Compensation and HR Committee.
 Prior to the separation, the Ironwood Compensation and HR Committee may determine to adopt new or alternative compensation arrangements to attract and retain talented executives at Cyclerion, and in connection with or following the separation, our Compensation Committee may adopt such compensation arrangements or adopt its own compensation arrangements to attract and retain talented executives.
-We are currently in the process of determining the philosophy and design of our compensation plans and programs, and Cyclerion does not have any agreements or arrangements in place with our named executive officers at this time.
+While we are currently in the process of determining the philosophy and design of our compensation plans and programs, we have determined the terms of our equity incentive plan, director compensation plan and executive severance agreements, each of which is described in this information statement.
+Cyclerion does not have any agreements or arrangements in place with our named executive officers at this time.